valentin2105/Kubernetes-Saltstack/README.md

 - It work and created for Debian / Ubuntu distributions.
 (PR welcome for Fedora/RedHat support).
 - You can easily upgrade software version on your cluster by changing values in `pillar/cluster_config.sls` and apply a `state.highstate`.
 - This configuration use ECDSA certificates (you can switch to `rsa` if needed in `certs/*.json`).
-- If you add a node, just add his hostname is the `kubernetes-csr.json` file, relaunch last cfssl command and apply a `state.highstate`
+- If you add a node, just add the hostname in `kubernetes-csr.json` , relaunch the last `cfssl` command and apply a `state.highstate`
-- This configuration use Calico as CNI-Provider and Policy-Controller and lauch Calico Node on all workers to share IP routes using BGP.
+- This configuration use Calico as CNI-Provider, Policy-Controller and lauch Calico Node on all workers to share IP routes using BGP.
-- You can tweak IPv4 Pool, enable IPv6, change IPv6 Pool, enable IPv6 NAT (for no-public networks), change BGP AS number, Enable IPinIP (to allow routes sharing of different cloud providers).
+- You can tweak Pod's IPv4 Pool, enable IPv6, change IPv6 Pool, enable IPv6 NAT (for no-public networks), change BGP AS number, Enable IPinIP (to allow routes sharing of different cloud providers).